Overview

 Setting SECRET_MANAGER_TYPE=GCP in the environment will make the factory create instances of GcpSecretManager by default.
 If SECRET_MANAGER_TYPE is not set or is set to FILE, the factory defaults to creating instances of FileSecretManager.
 This environment variable provides flexibility and ease of configuration, allowing different secret managers to be used in different environments or scenarios without code changes.

-File Secert Manager
+File Secret Manager

 The FileSecretManager is a concrete implementation of the BaseSecretManager for managing secrets stored in the file system.
 It uses a specified directory (defaulting to ./) to read, write, and delete secret files.